 "People wake up for this kind of thing."

 She examined the mummy while Marcus was gone.
-It was in excellent condition, especially considering it had been unwrapped; it still had fingernails, and eyelids, and what looked like a few hairs on its scalp.
+It was in excellent condition, especially considering it had been unwrapped.
+It had fingernails, eyelids, and what looked like a few hairs on its scalp.
 The mouth was slightly open and the dried, flat stump of a tongue peeked out.
 One of its kneecaps was gone, but other than that it looked intact.
 It was an incredible find; but where the hell had it come from?

 There was no answer when she called the seller.
 She left a message saying that there was an urgent problem with the artifact and to please call back.
-She and Marcus stood over the mummy, staring at it, neither of them sure what to say.
 Marcus brought a heavy flashlight from her office and she shone it over the body.
-"For the record," she said after a moment, "I haven't forgotten that you touched the display."
+Its sudden appearance felt like a third wheel, and for a for a while neither knew what to say.
+"For the record," Sharon said after a moment, "I haven't forgotten that you touched the display."

 "I may still get you fired.
 I haven't decided yet."

 "Got it," he said again.
-"So what's the deal?
-Did the other museum seriously not know they had a mummy in this thing?"
+"So did the other museum seriously not know they had a mummy in this thing?"

-"This didn't come from a museum, it was a private collection.
-And yes, I would guess that they never knew.
+"This came from a private collection, and yes, I would guess that they never knew.
 Very likely they never opened it.
 But that still doesn't explain how it got in there."

 Marcus circled it.
 "Maybe it's Usermontu?"

-"Couldn't be," said Sharon, "they'd have checked when they recovered the coffin.
-Someone that prominent doesn't just sit in a box for all these years without anyone finding him.
+"Couldn't be," said Sharon.
+"They'd have checked when they first recovered the coffin.
 Someone must have had a stray mummy to stash at some point and just...stuck it in here.
 And this style looks all wrong for a Rammeside-era embalming anyway.
 I mean, that's just a preliminary guess, but look at the quality of the—"